Table of Contents:

 For charging to work properly, changes by Victron were required to be implemented into the firmware used by the GX device.
 Without these changes, charging stopped when the batteries reached 52.4v, which correlates to around 30% full.
 The first firmware version to support these changes was version 3.0.0~15 which is a candidate release.
 Despite many release candidates past this, the latest release is only 2.9x.
 This means, you must enter the menu of your Cerbo-GX, select “Firmware”, and change the release stream setting to “latest release candidate” prior to checking and installing the latest update.

-If old firmware compatability is required, we have a full page detailing the manual patching process is available here.
+If old firmware compatibility is required, we have a full page detailing the manual patching process is available here.

 Communication Cable Connections: